Pitch invasion: Hostile spectators

-Although violent spectator playing field invasions both during and after matches were not uncommon in the early years of the VFL – and, "spectator behaviour" was one of the main reasons that the VFA team Port Melbourne was not invited to become one of the VFL's foundation clubs in 1897 – in more recent times there have been a few occasions of hostile pitch invasions; the most famous of these occurred in the 1967 Tasmanian State Premiership Final, when hundreds of Wynyard fans invaded the field and tore down the goalposts to prevent North Hobart full forward David Collins from kicking a goal after the final siren.
+Although violent spectator playing field invasions both during and after matches were not uncommon in the early years of the VFL, and "spectator behaviour" was one of the main reasons that the VFA team Port Melbourne was not invited to become one of the VFL's foundation clubs in 1897, there have been a few occasions of hostile pitch invasions; the most famous of these occurred in the 1967 Tasmanian State Premiership Final, when hundreds of Wynyard fans invaded the field and tore down the goalposts to prevent North Hobart full forward David Collins from kicking a goal after the final siren.
 The Tasmanian Football League declared the match a no result and withheld the 1967 State Premiership.

 Another hostile pitch invasion occurred in an AFL night game between St Kilda and Essendon in 1996, when the floodlights at Waverley Park lost power during the third quarter; fans rioted in the darkness and, coincidentally, also took down the goalposts.
 After an AFL meeting, the final quarter of the game was played three days later.

 Animals on the playing field

 On 9 May 1914, in the third quarter of the match between the Clayton Football Club, a Melbourne suburban team, and the Clyde Football Club, an enraged bull invaded the playing field.
 The players and spectators scattered, some vaulting fences into the next-door market garden, with the majority taking shelter in the dressing shed.
 The bull's first charge at the dressing sheds shook the building.
 Its second charge smashed the door, but the shed's doorway was too narrow for it to actually enter the room.
 Those inside maintained a barrage of boots, coats, and everything possible to scare the bull away.
 Eventually it was removed by a local farmer, who took it to a secure paddock.
 In a more humorous modern incident, a pig named "Plugger" was let loose on the ground in round 18, 1993.